 You’ll know it when you see it!
 Choose your “just right” tree from among our large selection of North Carolina Fraser Firs.

 Why Fraser?
 Fraser Firs are simply the best trees for a Florida Christmas.
-These trees are grown sustainably and are selected for GREAT performance, even when subjected to our above-freezing temperatures, holding their needles well past Santa Clause!
-Of course, we handle them as only a nursery will: keeping them well-watered and protected from the elements.
-Allow us to put a fresh cut on your tree, then take it home to soak in a bucket of water over night.
-This technique will ensure that your tree gets re-hydrated before going into its stand.
+These trees are grown sustainably and are selected for GREAT performance, even when subjected to our well-above-freezing temperatures, holding their needles long past Santa’s entrance and exit!
+Of course, we handle them as only a nursery will by keeping them well-watered and protected from the elements.
+After you find yours, allow us to put a fresh cut on your tree, then take it home to soak in a bucket of water overnight.
+This technique will ensure that your tree gets re-hydrated before going into a stand.

 Does it make sense to cut a Xmas Tree?
 How sustainable is that?
 Real trees help the environment from the time they are planted until after the holiday season when they can be recycled.
 While they are growing, Christmas trees support life by absorbing carbon dioxide and other gases while giving off fresh oxygen.
 Every acre of Christmas trees planted gives off enough oxygen to meet the needs of 18 people.
 Today in America there are enough Christmas trees planted that 18 million people a day are supplied with oxygen.
 Also, the farms that grow Christmas trees stabilize soil, protect water supplies, and provide a refuge for wildlife while creating a nice scenic view.
 Often, Christmas trees are grown on soil that will not support any other crops.
 And when one Christmas tree is cut down, one or two are replanted in its place.